Local-first release CLI tools: ship_bump, ship_pypi, ship_release_gh

 Tiny, local-first release tools for modern Python projects.

-fastship gives you the same workflow feel as the nbdev nbdev_bump_version, release_pypi, and release_gh commands — but for plain (non-notebook) Python projects.
+fastship gives you the same workflow feel as the nbdev nbdev-bump-version, release-pypi, and release-gh commands — but for plain (non-notebook) Python projects.

 pip install fastship